State and Local Business Licenses: A Key Part of Business Sales

 - If a buyer is purchasing a restaurant that does not have a 4COP liquor license but wishes to obtain one, then he or she should consult an attorney.

-- It is extremely expensive and time consuming to apply for and receive a new 4COP liquor license.
+- It is extremely expensive and time consuming to apply for and receive a new 4COP (consumption on or off premises) liquor license as the issuance of new licenses are generally capped by the state.

 Contractors Licenses in Palm Beach County

-Many different types of specialty contractors exist in Palm Beach County.
+Many different types of specialty contractor licenses in Palm Beach County are necessary to operate construction related businesses.
 When purchasing a business that requires such a license, the buyer must understand that such licenses typically do not transfer with the business.
 The licenses are individually owned and assigned, so the buyer must procure the license himself or herself.
 However, the seller may still choose to serve as a qualifier whereby the buyer operates the business under the seller’s license.
 Normally the seller will charge a fee for such service, but such fees are always negotiable.

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a FREE evaluation of your business.